Demazure character formula for semi-infinite flag varieties: Ind-scheme structures on

 \begin{cor}[of the proof of Proposition \ref{pnw}] The ind-scheme $\sQ ( w )$ is projectively normal if the ring $R ( w )$ is normal and $R ^{\#} ( w )$ defines a dense subring of the projective coordinate ring of $\sQ ( w )$. \end{cor}

-\begin{proof} Our ind-system is equivalent to these obtained by cutting out by the degrees by its definition (cf. (\ref{Pemb})).
+\begin{proof} Our ind-system (used in the definition of $\sQ ( w )$ through $\sQ$) is equivalent to these obtained by cutting out by the degrees by its definition (cf. (\ref{Pemb})).
 Therefore, if $R^{\#} ( w )$ is a dense subring of the projective coordinate ring of $\sQ ( w )$, then the latter is $R( w )$. \end{proof}